Rubjerg Knude Lighthouse

 More about Rubjerg Knude Lighthouse

-On the sand dunes of Denmark’s North Sea coast sits a lonely watchtower known as Rubjerg Knude Lighthouse.
+On the windswept sand dunes of Denmark’s North Sea coast sits a lonely watchtower known as Rubjerg Knude Lighthouse.
 Its beacon once stood watch, guiding ships and other watercraft through dangerous waters.
+But time and tide have not been kind to its surroundings.
 Today, however, it is in danger of falling into the sea.
-Shifting sands and coastal erosion are major issues in the area.
-The coast is eroding at a rate of 4.9 feet per year.
+Coastal erosion and shifting sands pose a constant threat, with the shoreline receding at a rate of nearly 5 feet per year.

-At the current rate of erosion, the tower would have fallen into the sea by 2023.
+At the current rate of erosion, the tower would have plunged into the sea by 2023.
 However, in 2019, a preservation group set about relocating it, and the 75ft-tall, 720-ton lighthouse was moved 230 feet inland on specially built rails.
-The relocation is expected to ensure the lighthouse’s survival until at least 2060.
+Thanks to their efforts, the lighthouse now stands secure, with hopes that it will remain upright and intact until at least 2060.

 “That’s really sad!
 I hope they can save it!
 This is a gorgeous painting of it!” — @WonkyArtist, TRUTH Social